-It’s September, and one of my favorite fruits are in season from now until February!
 Pomegranates are such a beloved fall and winter food because they pack so much taste, nutrition and color with just a few sprinkles of its dark red seeds.
-Here are some ideas on how to introduce pomegranates into your toddler’s diet.
+Here are some feeding tips on how to introduce pomegranates into your toddler’s diet.

 Sprinkles: Pomegranate seeds are one of my favorite sprinkles to make purees (like oatmeal or yogurt, pictured) more appealing and colorful for kids.
 You can also scatter them on top of kid friendly desserts like ice-cream, Jell-O and puddings.
 The juicy pulp pops in your child’s mouth and offers sweet and tart flavors!